ultrain-os/ultrain-core-production/README.md

 ![alt text](../tools/pics/consensus.png "Consensus Process")

-With the assumption of semi-synchronous network condition, the consensus can work against up to 1/3 of the commitee members offline or being malicious.
+With the assumption of semi-synchronous network condition, the consensus can work against up to 1/3 of the committee members offline or being malicious.
 More details can be found in our [consensus yellow paper](https://ultrain.io/downloads/consensus.pdf).

 By narrowing down the number of proposers in each round of the block production, the network communication overhead is dramatically